KlebGomes/ForoBot/README.md

 # ForoBot
-A great bot for discord with a ton of commands for admins and fun.
+A great bot for discord with a ton of commands for admins and fun.<br>
+It's hosted at Heroku.com, for free.<br><br>

 # Info
 Version: 0.1a (alpha version 0.1)<br>